 A mid-career changer who has worked for government or a large corporation has worked in a completely different environment from that of someone who has spent his working life in small business.
-Let us highlight some of the major differences between them so you can judge for yourself if the solution to your should include a move from one to the other.
+Let us highlight some of the major differences between them so you can judge for yourself if the solution to your career problems should include a move from one to the other.

 Advantages of Working for a Giant

 A company the size of IBM has many advantages.
 For example, if you are in finance at IBM, you have access to the top CPAs in the country.
 If you need legal advice, you have lawyers on staff who can help.
 If you want to go to Disneyland, you can get employee discount coupons.

 Large companies have a greater degree of security than small companies do.
 Size gives you a chance to move within the company.
 Many times when you read about a large layoff planned for a giant company, the newspapers print only half the story.
 The company may plan a reduction of three thousand employees, but most of those employees have the chance to find jobs in other divisions.
 One company had a layoff of two thousand employees that resulted in only five hundred people actually losing their jobs.
 That's not to say that five hundred people isn't a lot, but three-fourths of those originally laid off found jobs within the company's other divisions.

 Giants offer career growth and income that cannot be matched by small companies.
 Very few small companies can give their executives a huge amounts of compensation.